varuncj02/varuncj02/README.md

 ### Hi there 👋

-I am Varun Joshi a computer science plus business analytics sophomore at the University of Texas at Dallas passionate in the field of Data Science and AI/ML.
+I am Varun Joshi a computer science plus business analytics Senior at the University of Texas at Dallas passionate in the field of Data Science and AI/ML.
 I have been programming for 6 years now and am driven by the power to deliver products using computer science and programming. <br>

 Have experience and worked in a professional setting in Data Science and ML Modelling, Python, Java, Pandas/Numpy/Sklearn, Spark, AutoML, PyTorch, Spacy, Tensorflow, MySQL, Git, Linux, Figma, Pynecone, Flask, Streamlit, Springboot, Elasticsearch, AWS and Firebase, API Development,